zenparsing/node-default-module-proposal/README.md

 - The word "default" has a special, and similar meaning in ES6 modules.
 - Despite "default" being a common English word, "default.js" is not widely used as a file name.

 In a [search of all the filenames in the @latest NPM packages as of 2016-01-28](https://gist.github.com/bmeck/9b234011938cd9c1f552d41db97ad005), "default.js" was only found 23 times in a package root.
-This particular "default.js" file was already an ES6 module.
+Of these packages, 8 are using "default.js" as an ES6 module entry point already (they are published by @zenparsing, so no surprises there).
+The remaining 15 packages would need to be updated in order to allow `import`ing them from other ES6 modules.

 As a filename, "default.js" was found 1968 times.
-By contrast, "index.js" was found 22,607 times, and in the package root 10,282 times.

 ## Running Modules from the Command Line